pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 Controls if remote gateways can be used on the local virtual network.
-If the flag is set to true, and allowGatewayTransit on the remote peering is also true, virtual network will use gateways of remote virtual network for transit.
-Only one peering can have this flag set to true.
+If the flag is set to `true`, and `allow_gateway_transit` on the remote peering is also `true`, virtual network will use gateways of remote virtual network for transit.
+Only one peering can have this flag set to `true`.
 This flag cannot be set if virtual network already has a gateway.
-Defaults to false.
+Defaults to `false`.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/network/virtualNetworkPeering.ts#L68">property virtualNetworkName</a>